This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-Start by roasting the pecans in the oven at 300° for 9-10 minutes.
+- Preheat the oven to 300°.
+Place pecans on a baking sheet and bake for 9-10 minutes.
 Remove from the oven and let cool.
-Once they’re cool finely chop them in a food processor.
+Once they’re cool, finely chop them in a food processor.

-Next, use a stand mixer to cream together the buttery spread and confectioner’s sugar and then mix in the vanilla extract.
+- Next, use a stand mixer to cream together the buttery spread and powdered sugar, and then mix in the vanilla extract.

-Bake at 350° for 11-12 minutes and then let cool for 5 minutes on the pan.
-After 5 minutes roll them in confectioner’s sugar while still warm and then let cool.
-Once they are completely cool roll the cookies in the confectioner’s sugar a second time.
+- Bake at 350° for 11-12 minutes, and then let cool for 5 minutes on the pan.
+After 5 minutes, roll them in powdered sugar while still warm, and then let them cool.
+Once they are completely cool, roll the cookies in the powdered sugar a second time.

 Notes